NativeScript/plugins/packages/background-http/README.md

     var task = session.multipartUpload(params, request);
     ```

-For a successful upload, the following must be taken into account:
+For a successful upload, you should ensure the following are met:

-- the file must be accessible from your app.
+- The file must be accessible from your app.
 This may require additional permissions (e.g. access documents and files on the device).
-- the URL must not be blocked by the OS.
+- The URL must not be blocked by the OS.
 Android Pie or later devices require TLS (HTTPS) connection by default and will not upload to an insecure (HTTP) URL.

 ### Handle upload events

+Both `uploadFile()` and `multipartUpload()` initiate and return a [Task](#task-object) instance.

-After the upload task is created you can monitor its progress using the following events:
+After the upload task is initiated, you can monitor its progress using the following events:

 ```JavaScript
 task.on("progress", progressHandler);